ygins/model/README.md

   str: "Hey",
   imposter: "oooo"
 };
 ```

 `check` would work here, as obj has all the fields of model. `checkStrict`
-would fail it as it as the extra "imposter" field.
+would fail it as it has the extra "imposter" field.

 ### Additional checks

 In some cases, type checks wont be enough.
 To add more checks is simple.
 Let's say we had this model:

 ```javascript
 let model=new Model({
   id: String,
   num: 5
 });
 ```

 Let's say we want id to not only be a String, but a SPECIFIC String.
 To add that
 is simple. the `model.alsoRequire` function takes a function that, when passed
 the object being checked, returns true or false based on some criteria.
 For example:

 ```javascript
 let model=new Model({
   id: String,